EimantasPetraitis/mandelbrot-shader/README.md

 # mandelbrot-shader

 A rendering of the Mandelbrot Set implemented in GLSL shaders.
-Contrary to [my older Python implementation](https://github.com/EimantasPetraitis/mandelbrot-set), this one is much faster as it runs on the GPU, and it no longer is just a static image (panning and zooming using the mouse is supported).
+Contrary to [my older Python implementation](https://github.com/EimantasPetraitis/mandelbrot-set), this one is much faster as it runs on the GPU and it no longer is just a static image (panning and zooming using the mouse is supported).

-In the GLSL shader code complex numbers are implemented using 2x2 matrices: a number $a + bi$ is represented by $\begin{pmatrix}a & -b\\b & a\end{pmatrix}$.
-Complex number addition and multiplication are replaced by matrix operations.
+In the GLSL shader code complex numbers are implemented using 2x2 matrices: a number $a + bi$ is represented by

+$\begin{pmatrix}a & -b\\b & a\end{pmatrix}$

+Complex number addition and multiplication are thus replaced by matrix operations.

 This project uses OpenGL with GLFW and GLEW.